 Theming at Universal’s Endless Summer Resort

-Because Endless Summer is the single most inexpensive on-site resort – with prices starting at $73 for a standard room (if one takes advantage of the “stay more, save more” multi-night discount during certain times of the year), it’s almost exactly half the price of Cabana Bay – the theming won’t be anywhere near as pronounced as what one can find at, say, Sapphire Falls Resort or Portofino Bay Hotel (although it should still offer up more than the minimalist-by-design Aventura Hotel, we should add).
-Expect to see a sun-surf-and-sand vibe running all throughout Summer’s grounds (or, as Universal likes to put it, the hotel complex is where “the sun, surf, sand, and water meet”), with an emphasis on vibrant colors, “towering” exterior murals, and a pretty sizable beach.
+Because Endless Summer is the single most inexpensive on-site resort – we’ll get to the specific rates in just a moment – the theming won’t be anywhere near as pronounced as what one can find at, say, Sapphire Falls Resort or Portofino Bay Hotel (although it should still offer up more than the minimalist-by-design Aventura Hotel, we should add).
+Expect to see a sun-and-surf vibe running all throughout Surfside Inn and Suites, with a particular emphasis on the ocean, while Dockside Inn and Suites will feature a coastal theme, with its focus being on sand and colorful sunsets; taken altogether, the hotel complex is where “the sun, surf, sand, and water meet,” with an emphasis on vibrant colors, “towering” exterior murals, and a pretty sizable beach.

 Oh, yeah – that beach.
-Making this new hotel unique among Universal’s lineup is its proximity to the lake that the Wet ‘n Wild water park used to wrap itself around.
-Not only will the company take advantage of this natural beauty by having it provide some pretty spectacular views from Surfside and Dockside’s rooms, look for the company to also potentially offer some interesting activities out in its waters, such as boat rentals.
+Making Endless Summer unique among Universal’s lineup is its proximity to the lake that the Wet ‘n Wild water park used to wrap itself around.
+Not only will the company take advantage of this natural beauty by having it provide some pretty spectacular views from Surfside and Dockside’s rooms, look for Universal to also potentially offer some interesting activities out in its waters, such as boat rentals.

 Rooms at Universal’s Endless Summer Resort

 - Standard rooms

 - Standard double room (sleeps up to four)